 Deferred tax assets and liabilities are recognized for the estimated future tax consequences attributable to differences between the financial statement carrying amount and the tax basis of assets and liabilities.
 An estimate is required for both the timing and corresponding tax rate for this reversal.
 Should these estimates change, it may impact the measurement of asset or liability as well as deferred tax recovery or expense recognized to earnings.
 The Company only recognizes deferred tax assets arising from unused tax losses to the extent that the Company has sufficient taxable temporary differences, or it is probable that sufficient taxable profit will be available against which the unused tax losses can be utilized (Note 11).
-The Company has not recognized any deferred asset for the period ended March 31, 2020 (2019 - nil).
+The Company has not recognized any deferred asset for the years ended December 31, 2019 and 2018.